joeyrivera/badgeville-php/README.md

 won't take too long to get a beta ready.
 The idea is to provide a library that is easy to use to interact with the Cairo API.
 All that's needed to get started is

+#Usage
-Usage so far (will probably change until beta)
+keep in mind functionality will probably change until beta

 To install via composer:
 ```composer